libertychurchuk/libertychurchuk.github.io/_groups/the-heart-of-worship.md

 ---
-title: The heart of worship
+title: The Heart of Worship
 leaders: Adam & Lizzy Howard
 description: These 8 weeks are for anyone with a heart for worship.
 We will explore what the Bible says about the power of worship through a mixture of teaching and